code-423n4/2024-07-dittoeth/README.md

 ##### Refactor
 - Storing the reset of the Redemption parameters (`timeProposed`, `timeToDispute`, `oraclePrice`) in SSTORE2
-- Solidity `0.8.25`
+- Solidity `0.8.25` (will update to 0.8.26 on deploy)
 - Remove NFT of SR feature, make room for something else
 - Make ercDebtRate u80 from u64
 - Start using tstore/tload

 ## Attack ideas (where to focus for bugs)
-- 2 new "features": ercDebt increase on price discount (when there's a match under oracle) + the vault that the ercDebt goes to.
+- 2 new "features": ercDebt increase on price discount (when there's a match under oracle) + the ERC4626 vault that the ercDebt goes to.
-- Fixes from the last audit
+- fixes from the last audit
 - In general: redemptions feature, orderbook matching, dust amounts (minShortErc), liquidations at the right time.

 ## All trusted roles in the protocol